ooni/ooni.org/CODE_OF_CONDUCT.md

   - in one-on-one communications that relate to community work

-This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.
+This Code of Conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.
 As members of the OONI community, we support and follow this Code while